dexe-network/DeXe-Protocol/docs/Developers/DAO/SmartContracts/GovPools/Delegating.md

 # ✍️ Delegating

-If a user doesn't want to vote for proposals, he can give part of his funds to another user to manage and receive rewards.
+If a user doesn't want to vote for proposals, he can delegate part of his funds to another user for management and receive rewards for that matter.

 Function `delegate()` is used for this purpose.
 ```solidity